talkowski-lab/rCNV2/analysis/genes/README.md

 Instead, we targeted an "exome-wide" significance threshold of P ≤ 2.90x10<sup>-6</sup>, which corresonds to a Bonferroni correction if applied to the number of individual genes tested in our analysis (N=17,263).

-We empirically determined the primary P-value threshold for each CNV type and phenotype that matched our desired exome-wide FDR as follows:
+We empirically determined the primary P-value threshold for each CNV type that matched our desired exome-wide FDR as follows:

 1. permute phenotype labels for all CNVs while matching on size (split by quantile) and CNV type (DEL/DUP);
 2. rerun all association tests (described above), including meta-analysis, for each phenotype & CNV combination;